eslint/eslint.org/src/_includes/partials/author_bios/haydenbleasel.md

-Part designer, part developer.
-Usually found running Design and/or Product at startups and tech companies.

 Hayden Bleasel is the Chief Product Officer at [Corellium](http://corellium.com/), where he leads the Product and Design teams in blurring the line between real and virtual.
 After hours, he repopulates forests with [Neutral](https://tryneutral.com/), writes a lot of [words](https://haydenbleasel.com/blog) and plays a lot of [games](https://haydenbleasel.com/games).